 Renewing your Car Insurance is far from exciting, but it’s important that you make sure you have the right level of cover in place, should anything go wrong.

 There are a number of reasons why the cost of your Car Insurance might go up when it comes to renewal time.
-We’ve answered some of your most-asked questions to help you insure with confidence and remove any nagging doubts you might have about renewing your Car Insurance.
+We’ve answered some of your most-asked questions to help you insure with confidence when renewing your Car Insurance.

 Your Car Insurance price is based on a series of ‘risk factors’, which can include anything from where you live, to how many miles you drive each year.
 If any of these risk factors have changed, your price might go up.
 External factors, such as fraud, can also have an impact.

 Also, bear in mind that different insurers may offer different prices because they take different risk factors into account.

 When it comes to renewal time, Swinton does the hard work for you by searching for the cheapest renewal price from our panel of carefully-selected insurers, which includes well-known names such as AXA and Aviva.
 Plus, all the insurers we work with are regulated by the Financial Conduct Authority, giving you extra peace of mind.

 At Swinton, your renewal price is based on the cover level you had the previous year, so remember to tell us if there have been any changes to your circumstances – any differences may mean there’s a change to the cost of your Car Insurance premium.